 Good.
 No Jacket.
 8vo-over 7¾"-9¾" tall.
 Red cloth boards have light edgewear, spinetip chipped.
 Prior owner name on feb, fep.
 Pages are clean, text has no markings, binding is sound.
 Small spots on sheet edges.

-Add this copy of The Spy, A Tale of the Neutral Ground to cart. $6.00, very good condition, Sold by Hedgehog's Whimsey Books rated 3.0 out of 5 stars, ships from Newport, NH, UNITED STATES, published by Grosset & Dunlap.
+Add this copy of The Spy: a Tale of the Neutral Ground to cart. $12.58, good condition, Sold by Kayleighbug Books rated 4.0 out of 5 stars, ships from CEDAR GROVE, WV, UNITED STATES, published 1921 by The Macmillan Company.

 Choose your shipping method in Checkout.
 Costs may vary based on destination.